17 April 2023 • 13 min read

 Celebrities aren’t the only people with the power to shake up the crypto market.
 The majority of crypto whales—investors who hold a large amount of a particular cryptocurrency—are actually not celebrities.

 Massive purchases by crypto whales can have a significant impact on the price of a cryptocurrency.
 A whale can artificially inflate the value of a cryptocurrency by placing huge orders, forcing bidders to raise their bid price.
 The sudden price increase creates fear of missing out among smaller investors and helps stimulate interest in a cryptocurrency.

-The six cryptocurrencies discussed in this guide are among the best to buy at their current bargain prices.
-They have the potential to gain momentum thanks to their underlying technology and noteworthy endorsements, which may translate to great profits beyond 2022.
+The six cryptocurrencies discussed in this guide are clearly undervalued at their current bargain prices.
+They have the potential to gain momentum thanks to their underlying technology and noteworthy endorsements, which may translate to great profits beyond 2023.

 Smart crypto investing is largely a waiting game.
 The bearish conditions that the crypto market continues to experience is nothing compared to the bloodbath investors weathered in 2018.
 It may even be a boon for newbies looking for new investment options and veterans who want to add to their existing portfolio.

 Whichever undervalued coin(s) you choose, always do your own research and never risk more than you can afford to lose!